Installation

 Before installing locally, there is a "playground" available at ▶️ play.spade-lang.org which you can use to play around with the language.
 The first few chapters of the book use that, so if you want to follow along with the tutorial, you can skip this chapter until prompted to install Spade locally.

-At the moment, Spade works best on Linux systems, though macOS also works quite well with only a few minor issues1.
-Windows is not supported for now, though it should be usable in WSL.
+At the moment, Spade works best on Linux systems, but macOS also works quite well with only a few minor issues1.
+Windows is not supported for now, although it should be usable through WSL.

-In order to install Spade, you need the Rust toolchain, specifically cargo.
+In order to install Spade manually, you need the Rust toolchain, specifically cargo.
 If you don't have it installed, you can install it with https://rustup.rs/.
-Simply run the command there, make sure its binaries are in your PATH and then run rustup toolchain install stable
+Simply run the command there, make sure its binaries are in your PATH, and then run rustup toolchain install stable

 Unless you have specific needs, you should install the Spade compiler via its build tool Swim.
 Swim then manages the compiler version on a per-project basis.
 To install Swim, run